"

 Pacific Chapter Bylaws

-The River Management Society Pacific Chapter is pleased to host an August trip on the Kern River just outside of Bakersfield, CA. Members and nonmembers alike are welcome to join the fun, experience the magnificent Kern, enjoy chats and potluck meals, and learn more about the River Management Society.
+The River Management Society Pacific Chapter is pleased to host an August trip on the Kern River just outside of Bakersfield, CA. Members and future members are welcome to join in the fun, experience the magnificent Kern, enjoy chats and potluck meals, and learn more about the River Management Society.

 Welcome your 2022-2024 Chapter Officers